pnts/methodandmatter/source/writing/essays/the-coaching-leadership-style.html.md

 ## What are Leadership Styles?

 Leadership Styles are a set of core characteristics that describe how a leader leads.
-When people step into their first leadership role their style emerges organically from past experiences, current beliefs, personality patterns, and what they value most — accomplishment, collaboration, challenge, being recognized, feeling competent, etc. Sometimes the emergent leadership style is congruent with the organization and environment a leader is working in, but at some point leaders find themselves in a situation where their leadership style suddenly seems to stop working.
+When people step into their first leadership role their style emerges organically from past experiences, current beliefs, personality patterns, and what they value most&mdash;accomplishment, collaboration, challenge, being recognized, feeling competent, etc. Sometimes the emergent leadership style is congruent with the organization and environment a leader is working in, but at some point leaders find themselves in a situation where their leadership style suddenly seems to stop working.

 When this happens the default style, which had been functioning happily and invisibly in the background, is made visible.
 Leaders realize they have a choice in how they lead and that it is possible to be more effective in their roles by learning new styles.
 Over time leadership moves from an unconscious expression of beliefs about what leadership should be, to a conscious commitment to lead uniquely from an aware, responsive, and integrated place.
 When a leader reaches this point they are able to tailor their leadership style specifically for the needs of any given situation.

 ## Types of Leadership Styles